slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Do i need to justify my choice?
 What am i searching for? functional decision vs emotional decision. too familiar -- too unfamiliar. we like what is in the middle! similar enough and different enough to be liked. the secret is on the [middle](#on-balance)
 Always assume that you’re wrong from a purely philosophical point of view.
 We are always wrong about whatever we believe.
 Knowledge is always moving forward, and if you think about things you used to believe 10 years ago or five years ago, it embarrasses you now.
 And the things that you hold dear and hold to be true today are likely going to embarrass you in 10 or 20 years from now.

-Say no to things you aren’t really excited about doing.
-Hell yes or no. The mediocre robs you of the great. sivers

 Make decisions about what you want to do ideally on the front end rather than tracking what you do on the back end.
 Planning a diet vs. recording a diet.
 Making decisions under stress vs making decisions when relaxed and clear headed.